staticeys/Blokwork-Fl/README.md

 ## What is Blokwork?

-Blokwork is a modern note-taking application built with Flutter that helps you capture, organize, and manage your thoughts as "blocks" with powerful theming, markdown support, and tagging capabilities.
+Blokwork is a note-taking / text block management app built with Flutter.
+It helps you capture, organise, and manage blocks of text.
+It features markdown support, tagging, sorting and export capabilities.

 **This web version runs completely in your browser** - no servers, no cloud sync, no data collection.
 Your notes stay on your device.